Files

 Since Movebank data is managed by the owners of the respective study, permissions for data access can vary depending on the dataset needed.
 While some studies require users to read and accept their terms of use, the data we are interested in only requires a username and password.

 To get started, create a Movebank account.
-Select Data > Map on the header, and then select Login on the Map's banner menu.
+Select Data > "Explore map" on the header, and then select Login on the Map's banner menu.

-On the Login popup window, select Register.
-Once you sign up, check the email that is immediately sent containing an activation link.
+On the Login pop-up window, select Register.
+Once you sign up, check your email for an activation link.
 After activating your account, return to the Movebank Map.

 2. View the Metadata for the Bald Eagle Study

-Using the Search bar, type in “Bald Eagles” and zoom into western Canada.
-You should see one green point near Vancouver, BC.
+Using the Search bar, type in “Bald Eagles” and zoom into Western Canada.
+You should see one point near Vancouver, BC.
 Click on the point to view additional information and select “Open in Studies Page”.

-The Study Details outline all the relevant information provided by both Movebank and the owner of the data.
-Note the Movebank ID number which is a unique key for accessing the data in this study.
+The Study Details outline all the relevant information provided by both Movebank and the data owner.
+Note the Movebank ID number, which is a unique key for accessing the data in this study.
 We will use it later as a parameter in our request URL.

 3. View Movebank’s API Documentation

-Note the request URL that we will be using to obtain a list of unique eagle IDs will take the form:
+Note that the request URL that we will be using to obtain a list of unique eagle IDs will take the form: https://www.movebank.org/movebank/service/direct-read?entity_type=individual&study_id=2911040

-Referring back to the Contents, now select “Get event data for an individual animal”.
+Referring back to the Contents, select “Get event data for an individual animal” now.

 Note the request URL that we will be using to obtain tracking data for our selected eagle will take the form: